sneha-sam1604/sneha-sam1604.github.io/_posts/2023-03-15-blog-post-title-from-file-name.md

 Which simply means LM-BFF performs better than vanilla fine-tuning!

-***Note:** If you are interested in implementing the LM-BFF technique, the authors have also publically provided their code [here](https://github.com/princeton-nlp/LM-BFF).
+***Note:** If you are interested in implementing the LM-BFF approach, you can access the authors' code on GitHub [here](https://github.com/princeton-nlp/LM-BFF).
 Unfortunately I could not implement it due to limitations of my device, but if I do get an opportunity to do so in the future, I will definitely update my findings here.*

 ---

 ### 5. Limitations

-Since there is no such thing as absolute perfection in this world (except maybe that perfect pull of mozarella from the pizza or the smooth stroke of your eyeliner on the first go), let's take a look at certain aspects of this research that can be improved.
+Since there is no such thing as absolute perfection in this world (except maybe that perfect pull of mozarella from the pizza or the smooth stroke of your eyeliner on the first go?), let's take a look at certain aspects of this research that can be improved.

 1. Unfortunately even though the results show better performance, it still suffers from high variance just like in standard fine-tuning.
 2. Although we say that the prompt is generated automatically, one part of it is always manually designed (either the template or the label word).
 This is still a cause for poor generalization.
 3. At least for now, the preferred task is the 'fill in the blanks' type task.
-4. As seen in section 3.3, the demonstrations from each class of the training dataset are concatenated to the input sentence.
+4. As seen in Section 3.3, the demonstrations from each class of the training dataset are concatenated to the input sentence.
 This would work for binary classification, but in cases where there a more than 5 classes, the context size could potentially go beyond the 512 of RoBERTa.
 A possible solution that could work is the use of long transformers or long-formers.

 ---